shanencross/AnimalShelterAPI/README.md

 ```
 http://localhost:5000/api/animals?page=1
 ```
 By default, the "page size" is set to 3, meaning there will be three animals per page.
 But we can change this as well with another query parameter.
-Here's a request that sets the page sized to 5, and receives only the second page of results:
+Here's a request that sets the page size to 5, and receives only the second page of results:
 ```
 http://localhost:5000/api/animals?pageSize=5&page=2
 ```